 Brandes has also made a name for himself supporting innovation and technology and has been at the forefront in ensuring Florida is welcoming to the autonomous vehicle industry.

-His sponsored bills ranging from including coding as a foreign language option for students, to establishing a framework to use delivery drones for on-demand purchases from places like convenient stores and local shops.
+His sponsored bills ranging from including coding as a foreign language option for students, to establishing a framework to use delivery drones for on-demand purchases from places like convenience stores and local shops.